nikolamilojica/illuminate/docs/structure.md

 from urllib.parse import urljoin

 from bs4 import BeautifulSoup
-from illuminate.manager.manager import Manager from illuminate.observation.http import HTTPObservation from illuminate.observer.observer import Observer from tornado.httpclient import HTTPResponse
+from illuminate.manager import Manager from illuminate.observation import HTTPObservation from illuminate.observer import Observer from tornado.httpclient import HTTPResponse

 from exporters.example import ExporterExample